qmlbook/qmlbook/docs/meetqt/meetqt.rst

 Qt Modules
 ---------------------

 The Qt Essentials modules are mandatory for any Qt-enabled platform.
 They offer the foundation to develop modern Qt 5 Applications using Qt Quick 2.
-The full list of modules is available in the `Qt documentation <https://doc.qt.io/qt-5/qtmodules.html>`_.
+The full list of modules is available in the `Qt documentation module list <https://doc.qt.io/qt-5/qtmodules.html>`_.

 .. rubric:: Core-Essential Modules